-If you’re on this page, it’s likely that you have been spending a bit of time thinking about starting your own bookmaking business and are wondering how to start a bookie website.
+If you’re on this page, it’s likely that you have been spending a bit of time thinking about starting your own bookmaking business and are wondering how to start a bookie business and website.
 Well, in this article, we will be going through everything you need to know about becoming a bookmaker and creating your own sportsbook business venture.

 A sportsbook business works by taking bets and commissions from the sports betting site.
 Then, the sports betting site will take a small amount of money from your wins.
 This makes sure that the bookie gets a guaranteed amount of money at the cost of the sports bettors wager.